animal-tree/Writing-stuff/Theory-of-everything.md

 Experiment idea: Analogy between inter-galactic structure movements and electromagnetic rotation patterns.

 Main experiment idea: What's great about this model is, all of this can be simulated and we can arrive at a classical description of universe phenomena.
+It's fully differentiable, and thanks to wave-particle duality, accounts for non-local optimization constraints.

 [^3]: For computational efficiency, one may be sampled as the designated representative at that time point capable of colliding.